stryngs/scripts/README.md

 * qtip
   * Parse the database from qti and do something with it...

+## mParser
+* A sqlite3 parser for massscan XML results

 ## mx-rip
 * Rip MX record for a given set of email addresses and do something with it...